 Participants do have the right to withdraw their consent to participation at any time, however, rights to access, change or removal of data may be limited once it has been analysed and/or incorporated into study results.
 If participants decide to withdraw, they will be informed as to what data has been collected and if it can be removed.
-Data collected for this project will not be made available for reuse and will not be used for automatic decision making or profiling.
+Data collected for this study will not be made available for re-use outside of the study team, and will not be used for automatic decision making or profiling.
+At the end of the study (June 2025) all audio recordings will be destroyed.
+Pseudonymised transcripts will be archived with study data for 10 years.
+The pseudonymisation key will be retained with access restricted to approved study team and Sponsor personnel.

-For the "Smart Label" studies, raw sensor data will be collected (dependant on the study or configuration of the label - i.e. temperature, light exposure, shock, etc).
-The data gathered will be transferred from the label onto an intermediate device, which will then allow transfer to a predefined location and in a predefined format (both of which are to be established).
-Data handling, accessibility and organisation are yet to be defined by the consortia.
+"Smart Label" studies: Raw sensor data will be collected (dependant on the study or configuration of the label - i.e. temperature, light exposure, shock, etc) over the lifetime of the label battery.
+The data gathered will be transferred from the label onto an intermediate device - a study mobile phone.

+The psuedonymised smart label data from the patient investigational study will be transferred to a predefined location on a University of Dundee secure server in a predefined format (JSON files (raw data) and .csv files for analysis).
+Data handling, accessibility and organisation are yet to be defined by the consortium.

 The data generated from the samples in the in-lab simulation studies will be coming from multiple analytical instruments.
-In addition, there might also data be generated by manual recording, for example visual appearance of sample.
+In addition, there might also be data generated by manual recording, for example visual appearance of sample.
 Nonetheless, the majority of the data generated in this stage of the program will concern data obtained from analytical methods that assess the physical and chemical stability of the molecule of concern.
 The electronic data in the form of pdf or csv files will be stored on protected servers of the corresponding entity where the measurement took place.
-The data retention policy of the concerning entity will be applied for the collected data.
+The data retention and back up policy of the relevant entity will be applied for the collected data.

-Datasets only to be internally used and discoverable by project partners will be stored either on the project SharePoint or on the RealHOPE platform where they will be hosted on a secure cloud.
+Datasets to be only internally used and discoverable by project partners will be stored either on the project SharePoint or on the RealHOPE platform where they will be hosted on a secure cloud.
 Datasets will be internally discoverable and identifiable using simple queries with keywords or filters.

-Datasets that are made publicly available will be hosted in open access repositories (still to be decided) and discoverable through an assigned Digital Object Identifier (DOI).
+Any datasets that are made publicly available will be hosted in open access repositories (still to be decided) and discoverable through an assigned Digital Object Identifier (DOI).

-Versioning of data, whenever applicable will be applied to all data (including documents, questionnaires) created and/or collected.
+Versioning of data, whenever applicable, will be applied to all data (including documents, questionnaires) created and/or collected.
 Secondary data will be documented by carefully explaining terms, variable name, codes and abbreviations used.